 Beginner Adobe Illustrator Tutorial for Beginners

-In this Beginner Adobe Illustrator Tutorial for Beginners, we will be going through inking process using Pen Tool, Shapes and Live Paint for flat colors.
-In this easy to follow step by step tutorial we will be going through our resource document to build our character and practice using the pen and shape tools.
-Looking to Follow Along?
-Download our Brushes + Resources to Follow Along with our 50 Step by Steps on the Website or 100 Beginner Tutorials Playlist on YouTube.
+In this Beginner Adobe Illustrator Tutorial for Beginners, we will be going through the inking process using Pen Tool, Shapes, and Live Paint for flat colors.
+In this easy-to-follow step-by-step tutorial, we will be going through our resource document to build our character and practice using the pen and shape tools.

 Anchor Point Guides